couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

     * `startkey` only

-      Output does not start until the first occurrence of `startkey`, or a value greater than the specifid value, is seen.
+      Output does not start until the first occurrence of `startkey`, or a value greater than the specified value, is seen.
 Output will then continue until the end of the view.

     * `endkey` only